MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-TransportServer.md

 ```

 ### -PipelineTracingPath
 The PipelineTracingPath parameter specifies the location of the pipeline tracing logs.
+The default location depends on your version of Exchange:

+- Exchange 2010: The default location is %ExchangeInstallPath%TransportRoles\\Logs\\PipelineTracing.
-The default location is %ExchangeInstallPath%TransportRoles\\Logs\\Hub\\PipelineTracing.
+- Exchange 2013 or later: The default location is %ExchangeInstallPath%TransportRoles\\Logs\\Hub\\PipelineTracing.

 The path must be local to the Exchange server.

 Setting the value of this parameter to $null disables pipeline tracing.
 However, setting this parameter to $null when the value of the PipelineTracingEnabled attribute is $true generates event log errors.
 The preferred method to disable pipeline tracing is to use the PipelineTracingEnabled parameter.